-Coca-Cola has been in business for well over a century and is the most recognized brand and product (Coke) on the planet.
+Coca-Cola is the most recognized brand on the planet.

-Sure they’ve had some notable missteps along the way such as the introduction of ‘New Coke” in 1985 (or was that a brilliant marketing ploy to reintroduce their flagship product as Coca-Cola ‘Classic’) and they have not necessarily fared well with every new product or business line that they have introduced, but to remain in a leadership position in a commodity business (sugar water) for well over a hundred years – that is absolutely remarkable.
+There’s been a few notable missteps along the way such as the introduction of ‘New Coke” in 1985 (or was this a brilliant marketing ploy to reintroduce their flagship product as Coca-Cola ‘Classic’) and not all new product launches have been successful.
+That said, maintaining a leadership position in a commodity business for well over a century… that is truly remarkable.

-I’ve highlighted below a number of video promotions that the company has developed over the past forty years to illustrate what I believe makes Coca-Cola the preeminent marketing company on the planet.
+I’ve highlighted below a few video promotions that illustrate why I believe Coca-Cola to be the preeminent marketing company on the planet.

 Lesson #2.
 Be Unique

 Beautiful.
-It’s hard to categorize this video although the title certainly does this video justice.
-I imagine even James Cameron would be impressed with the fanciful world that Coke created to represent what really goes on inside a Coke machine.
-This ad aired in both 30 and 60 second formats although I think this extended version (90 seconds) serves this video best.
-Allusions to Willy Wonka and other children’s stories have been made but this video is like no other.
+It’s hard to categorize this video although the title ‘Beautiful’ certainly does this video justice.
+I imagine James Cameron would be impressed with the fanciful world that Coke created to represent what goes on inside a Coke vending machine.
+This ad aired in both 30 and 60 second formats a few years back although I believe this extended version (90 seconds) serves this video the best.
+Allusions to Willy Wonka and other children’s stories have been made, but this video is like no other.
 The risk in stepping out this far into an imaginary world is that because there is no frame of reference it is far easier to fail than it is to succeed.
 Because there is no ‘right’ or ‘wrong’ it is more likely that the viewer will respond “what the $@!# was that?” rather than “that was incredible”.
-Like the recent Evian Babies viral – if you have amazing work representing your brand, you reap great rewards.
+Like the Evian Babies promo – if you have amazing work representing your brand, you reap great rewards.
 But if you step out, take a big risk and fail, you fail big.

 Northern Lights.
 This original Polar Bear ad ran in 1993 and was developed to support the “Always Coca-Cola” campaign.
-Coca-Cola is one of the most consistent brands on the planet.
-They consistently create great adverting and they are also consistent in the promotional themes and styles that they develop.
-Coke recognized the appeal of this first polar bear ad and developed an ongoing series of polar bear ads that have run over the last 15 years – usually coinciding with the Christmas season.
+Coca-Cola is the most consistent brands on the planet.
+They develop great advertising that has universal appeal and, quite often, resonates with many different cultures.
+Coke recognized the appeal of this first polar bear ad and has developed an ongoing series of polar bear ads that have run over the last 20 years – usually coinciding with the Christmas season.

 Lesson #4.
 Be Relevant